bruits/maudit/examples/markdown-components/content/showcase.md

 }
 ```

-In Maudit 0.3.0, code blocks do not unfortunately allow for custom components.
+In Maudit 0.3.0, code blocks do not unfortunately allow for custom components yet.

 ## Tables